Taking charge of your fertility

 What is infertility?

-You are considered to have fertility if:
+You’re considered to have infertility if:

 Signs of infertility

 “A lot of times women look at their periods and think that their symptoms are normal – that it’s just what women deal with,” Robin said.
+But those symptoms can be a sign of underlying problems.

 Menstrual symptoms that can indicate fertility issues include: